VxMxPx/mysli/packages/mysli/web/users/doc/README.md

-# Mysli Users
+# Mysli Web Users

 ## Introduction

-Users collections library.
+Users library.
 Will use JSON files to save users.

 ## License

-The Mysli Users is licensed under the GPL-3.0 or later.
+The Mysli Web Users is licensed under the GPL-3.0 or later.

     This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by